 Plant green beans in fertile, well-drained soil in a location that gets at least eight hours of sun per day.
 The spacing depends on what type of beans you plant: as a general rule, leave 4 to 6 inches between bush beans, and 6 to 8 inches between vining or pole beans.
 There are dozens of good bean varieties, so read the seed packages carefully to determine which grow best in your area.

-Once your green beans produce flowers, it's a matter of days before beans are formed.
-Harvest the green beans while the inside seeds are immature.
-If you wait, the exterior of the bean will be tough and stringy.
+Once your green beans produce flowers, it's a matter of days before beans are formed, as green bean plant stages cycle quickly.
+Harvest the green beans when the pods feel firm, but the inside seeds are not yet bulging through the pods’ sides.
+If you wait too long, the exterior of the bean will be tough and stringy.
 Another reason to keep the green beans harvested is because waiting reduces your yields.
-As long as the bean stays on the plant, the plant will think it is growing new seeds to reproduce itself.
-If you pick the bean, it will flower and grow a new one.
+The more beans you pick, the more the vine will produce.

-You can get creative with pole bean structures, using them as fun places for kids to play as well as supports for growing.
+You can get creative with pole bean structures, even forming them into teepees for kids to play in.

-Bush green beans are shorter and bushier, reaching 1 to 2 feet tall.
+Bush green beans are shorter and bushier than pole beans, reaching 1 to 2 feet tall.
 Plant bush bean seeds about 1 to 1-1/2 inches deep and 1 to 2 inches apart.
 When seedlings emerge, thin to the best plants spaced 3 to 4 inches apart.
-Bush beans planted at the same time grow and produce a harvest at the same time over a two- or three-week period.
-For a continuous crop of bush beans, plant a few bean seeds every week until late summer.
+Bush beans planted at the same time grow and produce a harvest over a two- or three-week period.
+For an extended harvest of bush beans, plant a few bean seeds every week until late summer.

 As to whether they snap, yes, green beans should be crisp and filled with enough moisture so that when the pods are broken apart by hand you hear a little snapping sound.

-Green beans retain their best quality and nutrition when used shortly after harvest but can be stored in the refrigerator for several days.
+Green beans retain their best quality and nutrition when used shortly after harvest, but they can be stored in the refrigerator for several days.